Blending Scope TBS

 Restores engines to flight conditions on wing—Reduces engine ground time drastically

-The R. Wolf Blending Scope is a patented system to abrade FOD's on the HPC blades (High Pressure Compressor) of aircraft engines or gas turbines.
-The R. Wolf Blending Scope is the original system with approvals from all important aircraft engine manufacturers.
+The Richard Wolf Blending Scope is a patented system to abrade FOD's on the HPC blades (High Pressure Compressor) of aircraft engines or gas turbines.
+The Blending Scope is the original system with approvals from all important aircraft engine manufacturers.

 This in-situ-abrade is a highly cost saving repair method, specially for UER (Unscheduled Engine Removal).
 The Blending Scope is mostly used when the engine is still on-wing.

-The R. Wolf development engineers together wuth engineers of General Electric/USA and Lufthansa Technic/Frankfurt have developed the Blending Scope to make it mainstream.
+The Wolf development engineers together with engineers of General Electric/USA and Lufthansa Technic/Frankfurt have developed the Blending Scope to make it mainstream.
 Available are diameters of 6mm, 10mm, and 11mm, please find below a pdf brochure for all availabe Engine Kits.

-The Blending Scope is manufactured in the main facility of Richard WOLF in Knittlingen, Germany.
+The Blending Scope is manufactured in the main facility of Richard Wolf Medical Instruments in Knittlingen, Germany.
 To date, there are worldwide about 500 systems in daily use.